-Upon arriving at your first appointment, you will meet with our gay nurse practitioner, Tyler McBeth.
-He will review with you your full medical and sexual history.
+Upon arriving at your first appointment, you will meet with our nurse practitioner.
+He will review your full medical and sexual history with you.
 He will also screen for and discuss symptoms of low testosterone, anxiety and depression, and screen for erection, ejaculation, sleep, and urination issues.

 After reviewing your sexual and medical history, you will then receive a full medical exam, including an endoscopy and an anal PAP smear.